bic-ed/Multiverse/README.md

 A regular `image.php` page has been added since v2.0.

-\*Currently, **only image objects** are supported in albums, so Multiverse is not yet suitable for a full multimedia gallery.
+~~\*Currently, **only image objects** are supported in albums, so Multiverse is not yet suitable for a full multimedia gallery.
 I may add support for medias other than images sooner or later, but I can't really say if and when.
-However, videos and other medias can of course be embedded in pages and news articles, like every other Zenpage theme allows to do.
+However, videos and other medias can of course be embedded in pages and news articles, like every other Zenpage theme allows to do.~~

+Edit: since version 2.2, the support for the other multimedia elements: video, audio and Zenphoto class-textobject was added.

 A short video showing some theme features is available [here](https://www.antonioranesi.it/pages/multiverse-zenphoto-theme#demo-video).